jeremyosborne/dnpk/README.md

 ## Ideas

+- [ ] Heroes have mounts.
+Mounts are `equippables` that can supply an individual move bonus or modification, or an army-group wide move bonus or modification.
 - [ ] Synergies between units to create more bonuses.
 - [ ] Move core code out into a shared, more reusable code base.
 - [ ] Mid battle reinforcements.